Turin 1896. The Moriondo and Gariglio company of Via Artisti 36 employed some 250 workers in the production of chocolate

-In September, the “Cobianchi-Miller” took part in the Brescia Air Race Circuit, but only managed to taxi, without being able to take off.
+In September, the “Cobianchi-Miller” was entered in the Brescia Air Race Circuit, but only managed to taxi, and was unable to take off.
 In October it was thus sent to Bologna for modifications which Cobianchi himself undertook.

 In 1910, Miller built a monoplane designed by Engineer Lucchesi, powered by a Miller 35 HP engine.
 This flew for the first time from the Parade Square of Turin.

-His advertising also asserted that he was building dirigibles, the first of which was to a design by Engineers Celestino Usuelli and Mario Borsalino.
+His advertising also asserted that he was building dirigibles, the first of which was designed by Engineers Celestino Usuelli and Mario Borsalino.

 Some 51 metres long and 9,5 metres in diameter, the prototype of the Usuelli dirigible (built in a large shed at Lombardore) saw its maiden flight on the 16th of August 1910.
 Usuelli later moved to Milan where he continued to design dirigibles.